How player and team ratings are calculated

 What team ratings measure

-Team ratings start with the player ratings already shown across the site, which are then rolled up into offensive, defensive, and overall team strength.
-The goal is to answer a simple question: if you line this roster up in the strongest realistic way, how good is the team?
+Team ratings start with the player ratings, which are then rolled up into offensive, defensive, and overall team ratings.
+The goal is to model the strongest possible lineup for a given team.

-Offensive ratings combine four ideas: quarterback quality, the best available skill-player lineup, the offensive line, and the return game.
+Offensive ratings combine four sub-ratings: quarterbacks, the best skill-player lineup, the offensive line, and kick and punk returners.

 - The QB value is the weighted average of the best quarterback at 80% and the backup at 20%.